rux-lang/Web/src/download.md

 ---
 title: Download Rux
-description: Download the Rux compiler for Windows, macOS, Linux, BSD, and illumos, or build it from source.
-Every platform targets x86-64.
+description: Download the Rux compiler for FreeBSD, Linux, macOS, and Windows on x86-64 and AArch64.
 sidebar: false
 prev: false
 next: false